Ne0n09/cloudflared-remotefalcon/README.md

 # cloudflared-remotefalcon
-Self hosted Remote Falcon with easy setup and configuration using Cloudflare Tunnels.
+Self hosted Remote Falcon with easy setup and configuration using Cloudflare Tunnels with a configuration script.

-[Remote Falcon](https://remotefalcon.com/) is an awesome project and I thought I would help give back by creating an alternate way to run Remote Falcon for those who would like to self host it beyond just these [ways](https://docs.remotefalcon.com/docs/developer-docs/running-it/methods)
+[Remote Falcon](https://remotefalcon.com/) is an awesome project and I thought I would help give back by creating a simplified way to run Remote Falcon for those who would like to self host it beyond just these [ways](https://docs.remotefalcon.com/docs/developer-docs/running-it/methods)

 This guide assumes you already have a domain name and that you are running a fresh installation of Debian or Ubuntu.